 - Staff professional development

-Online application forms are available on the AsIAm website in September of each year.
+Online application forms are available on this page each September.
 Once a school has applied and been accepted onto the Autism Friendly Schools Project, they will complete the following steps:

 - Release two staff members (preferably one mainstream class teacher and one special education/learning support teacher) to